groupdocs-parser/GroupDocs.Parser-for-Java/Docs/content/parser/java/developer-guide/advanced-usage/working-with-templates.md

 | name | A unique template item name. |
 | pageIndex | The page index.
 An integer value that represents the index of the page where the template item is located; null if the template item is located on any page. |

-[TemplatePosition](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplatePosition "class in com.groupdocs.parser.templates") is an abstract base class.
+[TemplatePosition](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplatePosition) is an abstract base class.
 The following classes are used to set template positions:

-*   [`TemplateFixedPosition`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateFixedPosition "class in com.groupdocs.parser.templates").
+*   [TemplateFixedPosition](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateFixedPosition).
 Provides a template field position which is defined by the rectangular area.
-*   [`TemplateRegexPosition`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateRegexPosition "class in com.groupdocs.parser.templates").
+*   [TemplateRegexPosition](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateRegexPosition).
 Provides a template field position which uses the regular expression.
-*   [`TemplateLinkedPosition`](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateLinkedPosition "class in com.groupdocs.parser.templates").
+*   [TemplateLinkedPosition](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.templates/TemplateLinkedPosition).
 Provides a template field position which uses the linked field.

 ### TemplateFixedPosition